 How to use it

-As previous mentioned, the Music Quiz offers many opportunities.
+As previously mentioned, the Music Quiz offers many opportunities.
 This section will describe the most common way to conduct the music quiz.
 Depending on the preferred music platform, find three popular songs that everybody might be familiar with and pick a 10-20 second section of each song that are going to be played for the students.
-During the session, the teacher will play the predetermined section of the first song and see which team will provide the right guess of the songs name, artist, or both.
+During the session, the teacher will play the predetermined section of the first song and see which team will provide the right guess of the song’s name, artist, or both.
 This is repeated for all other songs.
-Make sure to have unequal number of songs to find a winner.
+Make sure to have an unequal number of songs to find a winner.

 How to implement this techniques online